 On August 10, 2023, we received the following complaint:

 I paid Coin Dispute Network to recover my funds from Fitbela, but after 8 months, they still haven’t responded.
 They had me sign documents for the recovery, and now I can’t reach them by call or email.
 They haven’t replied to my emails.

 Coin Dispute Network Verdict

-In summary, it is not recommended to seek assistance from Coin Dispute Network for recovering lost funds.
+In summary, seeking assistance from Coin Dispute Network to recover lost funds is not recommended.
 Legitimate cryptocurrency recovery services are usually only accessible to law enforcement agencies and large organizations.
 It is important to be cautious of companies or services that make unrealistic promises.

 It is also advisable to report the scam to local law enforcement and the national reporting clearinghouse and to raise awareness to prevent others from falling victim to the same scam.